Mechanical and Aerospace Engineering (MAE)

 MAE 156B.
 Fundamental Principles of Mechanical Design II (4)

 Fundamental principles of mechanical design and the design process.
 Culmination of a team design project initiated in MAE 156A which results in a working prototype designed for a real engineering application.
-Prerequisites: grade of C– or better in 156A in the immediately preceding quarter, MAE 101C, MAE 150 or consent of instructor.
+Prerequisites: grade of C– or better in MAE 156A in the immediately preceding quarter, MAE 101C, MAE 130C, and MAE 160 or consent of instructor.
+Open to major code MC 27 only.

 MAE 160.
 Mechanical Behavior of Materials (4)